Out-of-control wildfires scorch Texas Panhandle and briefly shut down nuclear weapons facility

 A series of wildfires swept across the Texas Panhandle early Wednesday, prompting evacuations, cutting off power to thousands, and forcing the brief shutdown of a nuclear weapons facility as strong winds, dry grass and unseasonably warm temperatures fed the blazes.

-Republican Gov. Greg Abbott issued a disaster declaration for 60 counties as the largest blaze, the Smokehouse Creek Fire, burned nearly 470 square miles (1,200 square kilometers), according to the Texas A&M Forest Service.
-That is more than twice its size since the fire sparked Monday.

-Authorities have not said what might have caused the blaze, which tore through sparsely populated counties surrounded by rolling plains.
+Authorities have not said what might have caused the blaze, which tore through sparsely populated counties set amid vast, high plains punctuated by cattle ranches and oil rigs.

+In Borger, a community of about 13,000 in Hutchinson County, Adrianna Hill said she and her family were terrified as fire encircled the entire town until the winds shifted.

+“It was like a ring of fire around Borger, there was no way out ... all four main roads were closed,” Hill, 28, said.
+The flames came within about 1 mile (1.6 kilometers) of the home she shares with her husband and 20-month-old son.

 The weather forecast provided some hope for firefighters — cooler temperatures, less wind and possibly rain on Thursday.
 But for now, the situation was dire in some areas.